Diocesan Safe Environment Policy

 All employees and anyone who volunteers in any way at St. Paul School or St. Paul Parish that involves children must comply with Diocesan Policy.
 To be in compliance, you must:

 - Register and attend a Diocesan sponsored “Virtus” training session.
 Visit http://www.virtus.org/ or contact the school office at 859-647-4070 with any questions.

 - Read and sign off on the Policies and Procedures for Addressing Sexual Misconduct.

 - Submit information for a criminal background check.

 - Complete a volunteer application.

 These requirements are Diocesan Policy and will be enforced.

-Saint Paul School has a security system in place which has all doors locked during the school day.
-Those wishing to enter must ring the bell that is available only at the main school entrance (directly below the Saint Paul School sign on the front of the Goerge Schneider wing of the building).
+St. Paul School has a security system in place which has all doors locked during the school day.
+Those wishing to enter must ring the bell that is available only at the main school entrance (directly below the St. Paul School sign on the front of the George Schneider wing of the building).
 Office staff will have audio and visual contact with the visitor in order to identify the visitor’s purpose in coming before unlocking the door and giving admittance.